ariannmichael/spot-filter/README.md

 # Spot Filter Backend
-App to filter albums, artists and musics from Spotify's api.
+App to filter albums, artists and musics from Spotify's api by genre.